jundalisay/spblist/content/en/research/yang/lecture/section-35.md

 d3 x tr Di Bi
 v -->

 We see that the theta term does indeed turn the monopole into a dyon.
-This agrees with our previous discussion of the Witten e↵ect (1.19), with the seemingly di↵erent factor of 2 arising because, as explained above, q is quantised in units of 1/2 in the non-Abelian gauge theory.
+This agrees with our previous discussion of the Witten effect (1.19), with the seemingly different factor of 2 arising because, as explained above, q is quantised in units of 1/2 in the non-Abelian gauge theory.